On the growth of the Floer barcode: Proofs and refinements

-\begin{Remark}[The total bar length] A yet another way to measure the size of a barcode is by looking at the total bar length or, more generally, the sum of bar lengths taken to some power $\alpha$.
+Another way to measure the size of a barcode is by looking at the total persistence, i.e., the sum of the finite bar lengths taken to some power $\alpha >0 $.
 To be more specific, set